samidh93/AI_Resume_Creator/README.md

 open the script and choose the options to run the application in a container.
 - --resume : Path to the resume YAML file
 - --output : Output directory for generated files
-- --url : Job description Url
+- --job_description_url : Job description Url
 - --language : Language for the resume